Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/Assignment 1.md

 B. What does the option `horiz` control?

 C. Change the values for the option `las` to `0,1, 2, or 3`.
-What do they control?
+Explain what changes in your plot as a result?

 D. What line of code would add a main title to your plot that says "Ten Most Populous Scottish Towns"?
 Write the full expression.